 In a participatory learning process, participants must be prepared not only to take responsibility for their own learning but also for their interactions with other participants in the group.
 Understanding how groups function is crucial to achieving good participation by group members.

 Groups can be powerful and productive when they function well.
-The performance and output of the group is likely to be greater than the sum of its individual members.
+The performance and output of the group is likely to be greater than the sum of its individual members, or as expressed in an African proverb: "Cross a river in a crowd and the crocodile won't eat you" (PLA Notes, 1997, Issue 29, pp.92-94, IIED London).